 When I speak with writers, I find that most of them began to love writing as soon as they received their first paper and pencils for school.

+When did you fall in love with writing?
 By the time I was in fourth grade, I had several spiral notebooks filled with my stories.
 I built myself a platform in the chinaberry tree in our backyard so I could sit up there among the birds, hidden by the limbs and leaves.
 I guess you could call that my first writing studio.

-green pastures of summer, seeing cattle grazing and feeling the slight breeze moving through the tree top.
+I remember looking out on the green pastures of summer, seeing cattle grazing and feeling the slight breeze moving through the tree top.

 Since I dreamed of having my own horse some day, my stories always included a horse that was beautiful and that loved me.
 Many young girls fall in love with horses at a young age.
 Some people say horses are wonderful for girls between toys and boys.
 But my love for horses never left me.
 I read all of the books on horses, and especially loved The Black Stallion books.